-- SLx 70 Family Hardware Reference Manual - SLx 70 Family Production and Personalization User's Manual - SLE 70 Family Programmer's Reference User's Manual - M7790 M7791 M7793 M7794 Errata Sheet These documents contain the description of all interfaces of the software to the hardware relevant for programming the TOE. - SLx 77CFXxxxP (M7793) Security Guidelines User's manual: This document provides secure coding guidance to the application writer.

-- SLE77 Asymmetric Crypto Library for Crypto@2304T RSA/ECC/Toolbox User Interface (optional): User Interface, contains all interfaces of the cryptographic RSA- and EC libraries, as well as of the Toolbox library.
+- M7794 Controller Product Group for Payment Applications Hardware Reference Manual - AMM Advanced Mode for Mifare-Compatible Technology Addendum to M7794 Hardware Reference Manual (optional).
+This addendum document describes the AMM (Advanced mode for Mifare-Compatible Technology) and is only provided in case the configuration option AMM is chosen. - SLx 70 Family Production and Personalization User's Manual - SLE 70 Family Programmer's Reference User's Manual - M7790 M7791 M7793 M7794 Errata Sheet - These documents contain the description of all interfaces of the software to the hardware relevant for programming the TOE. - M7794 Security Guidelines User's manual: This document provides secure coding guidance to the application writer. - SLE77 Asymmetric Crypto Library for Crypto@2304T RSA/ECC/Toolbox User Interface (optional): User Interface, contains all interfaces of the cryptographic RSA- and EC libraries, as well as of the Toolbox library.
 This document is only delivered to the user in case the RSA library and/or the EC library and/or the Toolbox library is/are part of the delivered TOE. - Crypto@2304T User Manual, describing the architecture of cryptographic coprocessor on register level.
 It also provides a functional description of the register architecture, instruction set and gives programming guidance.